-website for Brazil's President Temer hacked
+Website for Brazil's President Temer hacked

 A website for the Brazilian president has been hacked, plastered with messages calling for the death penalty for legislators in a country where many are frustrated with public corruption.
-The G1 news portal says the site, www.micheltemer.com .br, is maintained by President Michel Temer's party.
+FILE - In this Dec.
+7, 2016 file photo, Brazil's President Michel Temer arrives to take part in a ceremony at the Planalto Presidential Palace, in Brasilia, Brazil.

 |Title